programiz/python-course/06-boolean-comparison-logical.md

 print(result) # True
 ```

-However, if either of these expressions is false, the result is `false`.
+However, if either of these expressions is `False`, the result is `False`.

 ```python
 age = 22